lucianoiam/dpfwebui/README.md

 AS |C++|DPF Graphics Library (DGL), see example [astone](https://github.com/lucianoiam/hiphop/tree/master/examples/astone).
 C++|C++|Do not use this project, just use DPF instead.

-For behind-the-scenes information go [here](https://github.com/lucianoiam/hiphop/blob/master/doc/internals.md).
+For information on the implementation go [here](https://github.com/lucianoiam/hiphop/blob/master/doc/internals.md).

 ### Example JavaScript UI code